agrov/Ed_Visits_Adm_Nyc/README.md

-# Analysis of Emergency Deparment Visits and Admissions in New York City
+# Analysis of Emergency Deparment Visits and Admissions for Influenza-like Illness and/or Pneumonia in New York City

 ED_Adm_Analysis_NYC.ipynb includes the analysis on Emergency Department visits and Admissions in New York City with focus on Influenza like Illness.